ibm-hyper-protect/hpcs-automation-samples/cloud-object-storage/README.md

 var.hpcs_instance_name
   Name of the existing HPCS instance which will be used to create a root key

-  Enter a value: xxxxxxxxxxxxxxxxxxxx
+  Enter a value: TEST-HPCS-TERRAFORM

 var.hpcs_region
   Region that has the HPCS instance deployed

-  Enter a value: us-south
+  Enter a value: us-east

 var.ibm_cloud_api_key
   IAM API key that is created on IBM cloud console